itspavant/gesture-volume-control/README.md

 This project is licensed under the MIT License.

 🧑‍💻 Author
-Made with ❤️ by Devanshu Dasgupta
+Made with ❤️<br>by Devanshu Dasgupta
 🌐 LinkedIn: https://www.linkedin.com/in/devanshu-dasgupta-509641299 | ✉️ devanshu.das.gupta14@gmail.com